vbraeke/quick-start-docker-elastic-node-mongo/README.md

 Quick start of docker container for Node.js, Mongodb, Elasticsearch using docker-compose.

-Update your mongo user in mongo/user.sh and set an user and a password.
+Update the mongo user and password in mongo/user.sh and replace the XxX by an user and a password.

 Command: # docker-compose up --build.